pronamic/wp-pronamic-eu-vat-for-easy-digital-downloads/README.md

 # Pronamic - EU VAT for Easy Digital Downloads

+> [!IMPORTANT]
+> 🚨 This plugin for Easy Digital Downloads is no longer being maintained and developed.
+An alternative is the webshop plugin WooCommerce with good basic support for VAT.

 This plugin extends the Easy Digital Downloads plugin with EU VAT support.

 ## Alternatives